AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 https://www.getpostman.com/collections/c5fc0d1d5805a5ddd41a

-### Create a feature pipeline engine
+### Create a feature pipeline engine {#create-engine-api}

-Once you have your docker image location, you can [create a feature pipeline engine](../api/engines.md#feature-pipeline-docker) using the Sensei Machine Learning API by performing a POST to `/engines`.
+Once you have your Docker image location, you can [create a feature pipeline engine](../api/engines.md#feature-pipeline-docker) using the Sensei Machine Learning API by performing a POST to `/engines`.
 Successfully creating a feature pipeline engine provides you with an Engine unique identifier (`id`).
 Make sure to save this value before continuing.

-### Create an MLInstance
+### Create an MLInstance {#create-mlinstance}

 Using your newly created `engineID`, you need to [create an MLIstance](../api/mlinstances.md#create-an-mlinstance) by making make a POST request to the `/mlInstance` endpoint.
 A successful response returns a payload containing the details of the newly created MLInstance including its unique identifier (`id`) used in the next API call.

-### Create an Experiment
+### Create an Experiment {#create-experiment}

 Next, you need to [create an Experiment](../api/experiments.md#create-an-experiment).
 To create an Experiment you need to have your MLIstance unique identifier (`id`) and make a POST request to the `/experiment` endpoint.
 A successful response returns a payload containing the details of the newly created Experiment including its unique identifier (`id`) used in the next API call.

-### Specify the Experiment run feature pipeline task
+### Specify the Experiment run feature pipeline task {#specify-feature-pipeline-task}

-After creating an Experiment, you have to change the experiments mode to `featurePipeline`.
-To change the mode, make an additional POST to [`experiments/{EXPERIMENT_ID}/runs`](../api/experiments.md#experiment-training-scoring) with your `EXPERIMENT_ID` and in the body send `{ "mode":"featurePipeline"}` to specify a feature pipeline experiment run.
+After creating an Experiment, you have to change the Experiment's mode to `featurePipeline`.
+To change the mode, make an additional POST to [`experiments/{EXPERIMENT_ID}/runs`](../api/experiments.md#experiment-training-scoring) with your `EXPERIMENT_ID` and in the body send `{ "mode":"featurePipeline"}` to specify a feature pipeline Experiment run.

-Once complete, make a GET request to `/experiments/{EXPERIMENT_ID}` to [retrieve the experiment status](../api/experiments.md#retrieve-specific) and wait for the experiment status to update to complete.
+Once complete, make a GET request to `/experiments/{EXPERIMENT_ID}` to [retrieve the experiment status](../api/experiments.md#retrieve-specific) and wait for the Experiment status to update to complete.

-### Specify the Experiment run training task
+### Specify the Experiment run training task {#training}

 Next, you need to [specify the training run task](../api/experiments.md#experiment-training-scoring).
-Make a POST to `experiments/{EXPERIMENT_ID}/runs` and in the body set the mode to `"train"` and send an array of tasks that contain your training parameters.
+Make a POST to `experiments/{EXPERIMENT_ID}/runs` and in the body set the mode to `train` and send an array of tasks that contain your training parameters.
 A successful response returns a payload containing the details of the requested Experiment.

-Once complete, make a GET request to `/experiments/{EXPERIMENT_ID}` to [retrieve the experiment status](../api/experiments.md#retrieve-specific) and wait for the experiment status to update to complete.
+Once complete, make a GET request to `/experiments/{EXPERIMENT_ID}` to [retrieve the experiment status](../api/experiments.md#retrieve-specific) and wait for the Experiment status to update to complete.

-### Specify the Experiment run scoring task
+### Specify the Experiment run scoring task {#scoring}

 >[!NOTE]
 > To complete this step you need to have at least one successful training run associated with your Experiment.

 After a successful training run, you need to [specify the scoring run task](../api/experiments.md#experiment-training-scoring).
-Make a POST to `experiments/{EXPERIMENT_ID}/runs` and in the body set the mode to score: `{ "mode":"score" }`.
-This starts your scoring experiment run.
+Make a POST to `experiments/{EXPERIMENT_ID}/runs` and in the body set the `mode` attribute to "score".
+This starts your scoring Experiment run.

-Once complete, make a GET request to `/experiments/{EXPERIMENT_ID}` to [retrieve the experiment status](../api/experiments.md#retrieve-specific) and wait for the experiment status to update to complete.
+Once complete, make a GET request to `/experiments/{EXPERIMENT_ID}` to [retrieve the experiment status](../api/experiments.md#retrieve-specific) and wait for the Experiment status to update to complete.

-Once the scoring has completed your feature pipeline should be operational.
+Once the scoring has completed, your feature pipeline should be operational.

 ## Next steps {#next-steps}

 [//]: # (Next steps section should refer to tutorials on how to score data using the feature pipeline Engine.
 Update this document once those tutorials are available)

-By reading this document, you have authored a feature pipeline using the Model Authoring SDK, created a docker image, and used the docker image URL to create a feature pipeline Model by using the Sensei Machine Learning API.
+By reading this document, you have authored a feature pipeline using the Model Authoring SDK, created a Docker image, and used the Docker image URL to create a feature pipeline Model by using the Sensei Machine Learning API.
 You are now ready to continue transforming datasets and extracting data features at scale using the [Sensei Machine Learning API](../api/getting-started.md).